boldbi/bold-bi-docs/docs/managing-resources/manage-data-sources.md

 ![View Linked Dashboards Listing](/static/assets/managing-resources/images/view-linked-dashboards-listing.png)

+> **NOTE:** All the dashboards associated with the data source will be updated whenever the data source is updated.

 ## Share Data sources

 This section explains on how to share data sources with the other users in the Bold BI.